daattali/beautiful-jekyll/_drafts/automatically-install-cni-in-new-kubernetes-cluster-with-cluster-api.md

 Note that the name of the configMap must match the name of the one specified in the clusterResourceSet.
 All the actions below are to perform in the bootstrap (management) cluster.

-* **First download the latest calico yaml manifest.** Note that it doesn't have to be Calico, it can be some other CNI if required.
+* **First download the latest calico yaml manifest.**

+Note that it doesn't have to be Calico, it can be some other CNI if required.

     curl -L https://docs.projectcalico.org/manifests/calico.yaml -o calico.yaml

 * **Create a configMap from the Calico manifest file.**

-Note that if you wish to create a cluster in a specific namespace, you want to place the configMap in this same namespace.
+If you wish to create a cluster in a specific namespace, you want to place the configMap in this same namespace.

     kubectl create configmap calico-configmap --from-file=calico.yaml -o yaml --dry-run=client > calico-configmap.yaml

-* **Apply the Calico configMap to your bootstrap/management cluster.**
+* **Apply the Calico configMap.**

+Again, this is to be applied in the bootstrap/management cluster.

     kubectl apply -f calico-configmap.yaml